|1||George I||George Washington|

 |43||George III||George Walker Bush|

-This page began as: Some Ruminations on History, and on our American Regents, on the occasion of the second Coronation of His Imperial Majesty George III back in 2005.
+Some ruminations on history, and on our American Regents, on the occasion of the second Coronation of His Imperial Majesty George III.

 In 1789, our first president under our current constitution, George I, effectively succeeded British king George III, of the House of Hanover, as America's supreme authority.
 Britain's , of course, saw his legacy tarnished when he allowed his military become entangled in a stubborn insurgency in a distant part of the empire that didn't quite turn out the way he had planned.
 There have been two more homegrown Georges, now, since then.
 We've effectively come full circle.